helpingstar/cs285-script/script/CS_285_Lecture_4_Part_1.md

 89. So trajectories are sequences of states and actions, s1, a1, s2, a2, etc, etc, until you get to s_t, a_t.
 90. For now we will assume that our control problem is finite horizon, which means that the decision-making task lasts for a fixed number of time steps capital T, and then ends.
 91. We will extend this to the infinite horizon setting shortly, but for now we'll write down the finite horizon version because it's quite a bit easier to start with.
-92. So if we write down the joint distribution of our states and actions, and here I'm putting the subscript theta on this joint distribution to indicate that it depends on the policy pi theta, we can factorize it by using the chain rule in terms of probability distributions that we've already defined.
+92. So if we write down the joint distribution of our states and actions, and here I'm putting the subscript θ on this joint distribution to indicate that it depends on the policy pi θ, we can factorize it by using the chain rule in terms of probability distributions that we've already defined.
 93. So we have an initial state distribution P of s 1.
 94. I sort of brush this under the rug when I define the Markov chain, the MDP and the POMDP, but all of these also have an initial state distribution P of s_1.
 95. And then we have a product over all time steps of the probability of an action, a_t, given s_t, and the probability of the transition to the next time step, s_t plus 1, given s_t, a_t.
 96. Now I said that this is derived from the chain rule of probability, but of course in the chain rule of probability you need to condition on all past variables, but here we are exploiting the Markov property to drop the dependence on s_t minus 1, s_t minus 2, etc., etc., because we know that s_t plus 1 is conditionally independent of s_t minus 1, given s_t.
 97. So this is how we can define the trajectory distribution.
-98. And for notational brevity I will sometimes write P of tau to denote P of s1.
+98. And for notational brevity I will sometimes write P of τ to denote P of s1.
-99. So tau is just a shorthand for trajectory, and all it means is a sequence of states and actions.
+99. So τ is just a shorthand for trajectory, and all it means is a sequence of states and actions.
 100. Okay, so having defined the trajectory distribution, we can actually define an objective for reinforcement learning, and we can define that objective as an expected value under the trajectory distribution.
-101. So the goal in reinforcement learning is to find the parameters theta that define our policy so as to maximize the expected value of the sum of rewards over the trajectory.
+101. So the goal in reinforcement learning is to find the parameters θ that define our policy so as to maximize the expected value of the sum of rewards over the trajectory.
 102. So we would like a policy that produces trajectories that have the highest possible rewards in expectation.
 103. And the expectation, of course, accounts for the stochasticity of the policy, the transition probabilities, and the initial state distribution.
 104. So this is the definition of the reinforcement learning objective that we're going to work with.
 105. There are, of course, a few variants on this, and we will derive them over the course of the next few lectures, but this is the most basic version.
 106. So at this point I would like all of you to pause and look carefully at the subjective and really make sure that you understand what this means.
-107. That you understand what it means to have a sum over rewards, what it means to take their expectation under a trajectory distribution, what a trajectory distribution is, and how it is influenced by our choice of policy parameters theta, which in turn influence the policy pi theta.
+107. That you understand what it means to have a sum over rewards, what it means to take their expectation under a trajectory distribution, what a trajectory distribution is, and how it is influenced by our choice of policy parameters θ, which in turn influence the policy pi θ.
 108. Because if this part is unclear, then what follows in the remainder of this lecture will be quite hard to follow.
 109. So please take a moment to think about this.
 110. And if you have any questions about the trajectory distribution, please be sure to write a comment on the video.